IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the WDM equipment).

-In particular, for the cross-technology links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.
+In particular, for the cross-technology Ethernet links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.